Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 ### Agenda
 Continue from previous days leftovers and work from there.
 Goal is to ideally get the G assignments done by end of day.
 If possible also add the advanced features into it before working on VG assignments.

+Combined 2 dates into "day 2" because of my narcolepsy stopping me from working on the project for the majority of 09/01.

 ---
 ### Fleeting Notes